 Although I officially launched Nest Egg Fertility in 2014, the inspiration and passion behind my endeavor started nearly a decade before with my personal infertility experience.
 Having “been there” as a patient, I started the company to create the experience I wish I had.

-My story is actually more common than it is unusual, but mine began unfolding when no one wanted to talk about it.
-As a woman in my mid-thirties, with a thriving career in the biotechnology field, I found myself in a place that so many women often do with my biological clock ticking louder and louder, and no snooze button in sight.
+My story is more common than it is unusual, but mine began unfolding when no one wanted to talk about it.
+As a woman in my mid-thirties, with a thriving career in the biotechnology field, I found myself in a place that so many women often do with my biological clock ticking louder and louder and no snooze button in sight.
 The idea of a family had always been something I strongly valued, and the idea of not having a family was never even a passing thought for me.
 However, after a seven-year failed relationship and broken promises of happily-ever-afters, I was nowhere near finding my life partner or the father of my future children.
 That isn’t an easy pill to swallow for anyone who places a high value on family life, and it certainly wasn’t easy for me.
-So, after many tears and tissues, I set out to do the only thing I knew how to do, which was pick myself back up and find a solution that did not include online dating and matchmakers.
+So, after many tears and tissues, I set out to do the only thing I knew how to do: pick myself back up and find a solution that did not include online dating and matchmakers.

 At a time when cryopreservation was reserved only for women with medical conditions such as cancer and the frozen egg survival rate hovered around 33%, I decided to consider the idea of freezing my eggs.
 In the end, I went for it!
 What did I have to lose?
 It gave me hope.
 I could take advantage of the available technology at the time, and although the statistics were not fantastic, some hope was better than none.
 I had the idea that I could go in and freeze a dozen eggs and take some pressure off while I was still navigating through the murky dating waters in Los Angeles.
 Little did I know that my approach was very naïve, and my process was only beginning.